abrn/RealmSpy/README.md

 ### Instructions:

 1. Create a new nrelay project via the CLI
-1. Copy and paste the `realmspy.js` file and `modules` folder into the /lib/ folder
+1. Copy and paste the `realmspy.js` file and `modules` folder into the nrelay `/lib` folder
 1. Add your Discord bot token inside `modules/discord-config.json`
-1. Modify the channel names inside `modules/discord.js` to match your Discord server
+1. Modify the channel IDs inside `modules/discord.js` to match your Discord server
-1. Add accounts to the nrelay file (enough to cover every nexus) then run it with `nrelay run`
+1. Add accounts to the nrelay `accounts.json` file (enough to cover every nexus) then run it with `nrelay run`

 ### 24/7 uptime

 To run the bot 24/7, install the nodejs PM2 module via `npm install -g pm2`

-Then inside the realmspy folder, do `nrelay eject`
+Then inside the project folder, do `nrelay eject`

-This will create an index.js file which you can then run with PM2 via `pm2 start index.js`
+This will create an index.js file which you can then start with PM2 via `pm2 start index.js`

 ### Redis